blazexnz/blazexnz.github.io/sevens-trainer/readme.md

 # Sevens Brain Trainer

 A simple, mobile-friendly web app to train your working memory by adding or subtracting 7.
 Optimized for small screens and touch input.
+Now updated with even more modes!

 ## Features